-If you are in the process of selling up and business disposal relief is available, your CGT bill will be minimised if the disposal takes place by 5 April 2025.
-Just one day later, and the tax rate will go up from 10% to 14%, which is an additional cost of £40,000 if the full lifetime limit of £1 million is being utilised.
+If you are planning to sell up and business disposal relief is available, your CGT bill will be minimised if the disposal takes place by 5 April 2026.
+Just one day later, and the tax rate will go up from 14% to 18%, which is an additional cost of £40,000 if the full lifetime limit of £1 million is being utilised.
 The downside to such planning is that the CGT liability will be due one year earlier.